calpoly-iandunn/csc471/lectures/02-software-rasterizer.md

 Where $$ c $$ and $$ e $$ are scales and $$ d $$ and $$ f $$ are shifts.

+We must constrain our world into a particular view.
+We will determine a mapping from four world space values to pixel/screen space values.
-On the left is windows coordinates, on the right is pixel coordinates:
+On the left is world coordinates, on the right is pixel coordinates:

 $$ L => 0 $$